Here's how you avoid getting taken in by Election Day misinformation

 As usual, misinformation will spread through social media platforms including Twitter, Facebook, Instagram, YouTube and Reddit.
 (Major social media companies have plans to combat misinformation.)
 Group messages on WhatsApp, Telegram and other services will also magnify misinformation, as will political commentary on YouTube and podcasting platforms, as well as political talk shows on TV and radio stations.

-Read more: Facebook, Twitter plan to warn you if politicians prematurely declare victory

-Chris Krebs, the country's top election security official, urged people to be cautious about reports of election results, saying in remarks at a cybersecurity conference, "Think before you share."
+Chris Krebs, the country's top election security official, urged people to be cautious about election reports, saying at a cybersecurity conference, "Think before you share."
 His agency, the US Cybersecurity and Infrastructure Security Agency, launched a website called Rumor Control to help voters sort out whether claims of election fraud and vote tampering are accurate.

 How can I recognize election misinformation?